Thandu-Jodwana/iDiet-System/SPECIFICATION.md

 Maintaining a balanced diet is a challenge for many individuals due to lack of proper nutritional knowledge, dietary restrictions, and busy lifestyles.
 Current dietary applications offer generalized meal plans that do not consider personal health conditions, allergies, or cultural food preferences.
 Purpose of the System
-The Intelligent Dietary System aims to provide personalized meal recommendations based on an individual’s health profile, dietary preferences, allergies, and fitness goals.
+The Intelligent Dietary System(iDiet) aims to provide personalized meal recommendations based on an individual’s health profile, dietary preferences, allergies, and fitness goals.
 The system will leverage AI to analyze user data and suggest tailored meal plans while integrating with fitness trackers and medical databases.
 Individual Scope

 ## Feasibility justification: